Scope of the Catalogue

-This catalogue lists all surviving manuscript sources and presents full bibliographic descriptions of the early printed sources: all those that appeared during the composerís lifetime, and first or other important editions that appeared after his death.
-This information is accompanied by lists of performances during Mahlerís lifetime, brief details of historically significant recordings and supplementary essays.
+This catalogue seeks to list all surviving manuscripts for Mahler's music, and to offer bibliographic descriptions of the early printed sources: all those that appeared during the composer’s lifetime, and first or other important editions that appeared after his death up to c.
+1938.
+This information is accompanied by lists of performances during Mahler’s lifetime, brief details of historically significant recordings and supplementary essays.

 The aim of this project is to